 The concept of a Town Belt has endured through the development of the city.
-The values associated with the Town Belt have however changed and continue to evolve as the value and potential values of open space in the urban environment is more widely debated and understood.
+The values associated with the Town Belt have, however, changed and continue to evolve as the value and potential values of open space in the urban environment is more widely debated and understood.

-1.2 What is the Wellington Town Belt1?
+1.2 What is the Wellington Town Belt?

 Before the arrival of European colonists, the Town Belt land was under the kaitiakitanga (guardianship) of the resident iwi/hapu.
-The earliest documented description and pictures of the Town Belt have the land covered in forest with the slopes of Mt Victoria/Tangi te keo covered in kanuka shrubland.
+The earliest documented description and pictures of the Town Belt have the land covered in forest with the slopes of Mt Victoria/Tangi te keo covered in kānuka shrubland.
 The Māori history and traditions related to the places that now make up the Town Belt go back to the earliest arrival of Māori in Wellington.
-Two important components of the Town Belt are the key ridgelines in the east and west of central Wellington, known as Te Ranga a Hiwi - or the ridge of Hiwi and the ridgeline of Ahumairangi.
+Two important components of the Town Belt are the key ridgelines in the east and west of central Wellington, known as Te Ranga a Hiwi - or the ridge of Hiwi - and the ridgeline of Ahumairangi.
 Hiwi was the son of the daughter of Tara, the eponymous ancestor of Ngāi Tara.
 Ngāi Tara were probably the first Māori to settle the area, constructing pā and developing gardens and using the forests to gather food.
-Before Ngāi Tara were others, more of the hunter-gatherer groups known by some as the kahui tipua, who moved around taking advantage of the natural resources of the region.
+Before Ngāi Tara were others, more of the hunter-gatherer groups known by some as the kāhui tipua, who moved around taking advantage of the natural resources of the region.

-The term 'original Town Belt' refers to all of the land proclaimed as Town Belt in 1841 being 1544 acres (625 ha) that was set aside from land included in the Port Nicholson Deed of Purchase.
+The term 'original Town Belt' refers to all of the land proclaimed as Town Belt in 1841, being 1544 acres (625ha) that was set aside from land included in the Port Nicholson Deed of Purchase.
 Despite questions about the legality of purchase in 1841, Governor Hobson proclaimed the Town Belt a Crown reserve, labelled as 'land ... reserved for the enjoyment of the public and not to be built upon' (see map on page 5).

-The Crown (latterly through the Superintendent of the Province of Wellington) held the land from 1841 to 1871 when it was transferred to the Superintendent of the Province of Wellington by the Wellington City Reserves Act 1871.
-The Superintendent was instructed the Superintendent to convey the land 'upon such trusts and for such purposes of public utility to the City of Wellington and its inhabitants' as the Superintendent wished.
+The Crown (latterly through the Superintendent of the Province of Wellington) held the land from 1841 to 1871.
+The Wellington City Reserves Act 1871 instructed the Superintendent to convey the land 'upon such trusts and for such purposes of public utility to the City of Wellington and its inhabitants'.
 The Superintendent executed a deed of trust now usually referred to as the Town Belt Deed.
 See Appendix 1.
 Other land forming the Basin Reserve was ultimately put into trust under a separate deed.
-The Canal reserve, comprising the traffic islands between the Basin Reserve and Courtenay Place was included in (and is still part of) the Town Belt Deed.
+The Canal Reserve, comprising the traffic islands between the Basin Reserve and Courtenay Place was included in (and is still part of) the Town Belt Deed.

-A total of 1061 acres (429 hectares) was finally conveyed to the Mayor, Councillors, and citizens of the City of Wellington Wellington City Council on trust on 20 March 1873 to be forever used as 'public recreation ground for the inhabitants of the City of Wellington'.
-The Town Belt Deed set out how the Council was to manage the land and it remains the most important document for the Town Belt today.
+A total of 1061 acres (429ha) was finally conveyed to the Mayor, Councillors, and citizens of the City of Wellington on 20 March 1873 to be forever used as 'public recreation ground for the inhabitants of the City of Wellington'.
+The Town Belt Deed set out how the Council was to manage the land.
 The Council holds the land in trust for the citizens of Wellington and is a similar concept to the public commons in England.
 A public commons means a place that has a public good that is free for people to view and enjoy and owned by everyone who wants to be a part of it.

-Since 1841, the growth of Wellington City has meant that over a third of the land originally designated for Town Belt has been taken for community purposes (see map on page 5).
+The growth of Wellington City after 1841 meant that over a third of the land originally designated for Town Belt has been taken for community purposes (see map on page 5).
 Significant portions of the Town Belt were lost for predominantly Crown uses.
-These included land for Wellington College, the Governor General's residence, Victoria University, Wellington Hospital, and various roads linking the inner city with the suburbs.
+These included land for Wellington College, the Governor-General's residence, Victoria University, Wellington Hospital, and various roads linking the inner city with the suburbs.